ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 where `\(\mathbb E (y_i^1)\)` is the population average of our `\(y_i^1\)` values, and `\(\mathbb E (y_i^0)\)` is the population average of our `\(y_i^0\)` values.
 Even if if 50% of the values are missing, we can still compute `\(\mathbb E (y_i^1)\)`, `\(\mathbb E (y_i^0)\)`, and their difference.

 Sometimes causal inference scholars differentiate between the *sample* average treatment effect (SATE) and the *population* average treatment effect (PATE).
 In this blog post and in the rest of this series, I’m presuming y’all researchers are analyzing your data with regression models to make population-level inferences.
-Thus, I’m always equating the ATE with the PATE.
+Thus, I’m usually equating the ATE with the PATE.
 While I’m at it, there are other technical caveats which have to do with proper randomization and whether participants are truly independent of one another and so on.
 For the sake of this series, I’m presuming a clean simple randomization with no further complications.
 If you want more complications, check out Imbens & Rubin ([2015](#ref-imbensCausalInferenceStatistics2015)) and any of the other texts on causal inference.
-Trust me, we already have enough complications on our hands.
+Trust me, we have enough complications on our hands, as is.

 ### Estimands, estimators, and estimates.